slott56/slott56.github.io/Pelican/content/blog/2007/08/2007_08_08-problems_problems_problems.rst

-Centuries ago -- it seems -- Jim Coplien facilitated a session for us at `CiliPLoP <http://hillside.net/chiliplop/>`_ .
+Centuries ago -- it seems -- Jim Coplien facilitated a session for us at `ChiliPLoP <http://hillside.net/chiliplop/>`_ .
 Eventually, I figured out that patterns are a solution to a problem in a context which resolves various alternative forces, and has some understood consequences.
 Context - Problem - Forces - Solution - Consequences.